fsharp/fsharp.github.io/_posts/2015-04-18-fsharp-core-notes.md

 is deployed as part of your application.
 To do this, use ``<Private>true</Private>`` in your project file (see below).
 In the Visual Studio IDE this is equivalent to setting the `CopyLocal` property to `true`  properties for the `FSharp.Core` reference.

+### FSharp.Core is binary compatible

+For example, if a library refers to FSharp.Core `4.0.0.0`, at runtime it can bind to `4.3.1.0` since that is a later version.

+This doesn't mean the behaviour of all routines is identical - some bug fixes may have been made - but the library doesn't need to be recompiled and the surface area will be compatible.

-### Libraries target low versions
+### Libraries target lower versions of FSharp.Core

-F# ecosystem libraries should generally target the *lowest language version* and the *most portable* version of FSharp.Core feasible
+F# ecosystem libraries should generally target the *lowest language version* and the *most portable* version of FSharp.Core feasible.

 If your library is part of an ecosystem, it should target the lowest version of FSharp.Core that is necessary for the functionality of the library.
 For example, consider targeting portable profile 259, or `4.3.0.0` or